Trilogy (Emerson, Lake & Palmer album): Side two

+The title track is divided, as per its name, into three distinct sections.
+The first section is a romantic piano ballad a la "Take A Pebble", with lyrics about a broken relationship.
+The full band abruptly enters with bass, drums, and layers of Moog synthesizers for the second part, which is played in a robust 5/8 and features extensive soloing from Emerson.
+For the final section Lake's vocal returns as the full band continues to play, now in 6/8, before ending on a showbiz coda.
+"Trilogy" was attempted on the spring 1972 tour but proved difficult to recreate without the extensive studio overdubs and was dropped from the set list after only two shows.
+Despite this, the track remains popular with ELP fans and is included on almost all compilations.

+"Living Sin" is a hard rock number about an aggressive groupie that was never played live by the group, although a version with Marc Bonilla on guitar was attempted by the Keith Emerson Band.
+The remix of "Living Sin" on the 2015 reissue features an additional section of Emerson's solo.

 "Abaddon's Bolero" sounds like a bolero turned into a march (in 4/4 rhythm rather than the usual 3/4).
 The piece was originally titled Bellona's Bolero after the goddess of war.
 A single melody containing multiple modulations within itself is repeated over and over in ever more thickly layered arrangements, starting from a quiet Hammond organ making a flute-like sound over a snare drum, and building up to a wall of sound – Maurice Ravel's famous Boléro uses a similar effect.
 There is also a quote from the British traditional song "The Girl I Left Behind".
 "Abaddon's Bolero" is replete with overdubs.
 Almost every time an instrument comes in, another overdub follows.
-"Abaddon's Bolero" was only played live a handful of times, with Greg Lake handling Mellotron, bass pedals, and additional Moog synthesizer duties (other synth parts accompanied them from a reel-to-reel tape playing off-stage which Emerson had pre-recorded); the song turned out to be a disaster, and led to a heated backstage argument when the tape stopped mid-way through the song during one show, after which, it was cut from the set list.
+Like the title track, "Abaddon's Bolero" was only played live a handful of times, with Greg Lake handling Mellotron, bass pedals, and additional Moog synthesizer duties (other synth parts accompanied them from a reel-to-reel tape playing off-stage which Emerson had pre-recorded); the song turned out to be a disaster, and led to a heated backstage argument when the tape stopped mid-way through the song during one show, after which, it was cut from the set list.
 The band brought the piece back for the start of their 1977 tour, during which they were accompanied by an orchestra.